BlogSolar Panels

 Your system can become less effective as a whole even if a chimney only casts a small shadow.

-In addition, since north-facing roof parts get little sunshine in the United States (or the Northern Hemisphere in general), they are often avoided in solar installation.
+In addition, since north-facing roof parts get little sunshine in the United States (or the Northern Hemisphere), they are often avoided in solar installation.

 A qualified solar contractor will do the important research, but in the meantime, you can use programs like Google’s Project Sunroof to figure out how much of your roof can be used.